When Your Body Says “F*ck. No.”

 That's what was happening to me in 2020.
 I couldn't see myself anymore.

 I had become a solo parent by choice.
-At 44, I had my child, and by 48 I was parenting a toddler during COVID.
-The quarantine was extended by a year for us because she was still too young to be vaccinated.
-After the first 3 months with my family in the suburbs –we were deeply grateful to watch that winter change to spring surrounded by open space – it was just the two of us, day after day.
+At 44, I had my child—my miracle baby—and by 47 I was parenting a toddler during COVID.
+Still experiencing the complexities and mind-fuckery of being a post-partum mom.
+The quarantine was extended by a year for us because she was too young to be vaccinated.
+After the first 3 months with my family in the suburbs—we were deeply grateful to watch that winter change to spring surrounded by open space—it was just the two of us, day after day.

-I had pivoted from a one-woman nonprofit consulting practice to a full-time agency position.
+I had pivoted from an independent nonprofit consulting practice to a full-time agency position.
 Not because it was a good fit.
 Not because I wanted to.
-But because I needed health insurance.
+But because I needed health insurance that I wasn't paying $800 a month for.
 Because this is America, and when you're a solo parent with a toddler during a global pandemic, you take the job with benefits even when everything in you says no.

-The agency wasn't a cultural match.
-That's the polite way to say it.
-The real way?
-I was forced into a job where I couldn't see myself and I wasn't seen.
-Where I betrayed a lot of what I stand for—justice, equity, truth-telling + 30 years of nonprofit work building movements for change.
+It wasn't a cultural match.
+I couldn't see myself and I wasn't seen.
+I betrayed a lot of what I stand for—justice, equity, truth-telling + 30 years of nonprofit work building movements for change.

 I tried my best to make it work.
 But my body started talking to me.
-And she didn't like what was happening there.
+And she didn't like what was happening.

 * * *